jd057/kickass_data_portfolio/README.md

 # Project 2: Data Analysis in Python for a company that allows you to rent high-end, furnished apartments in over 30 cities.
 Particularly, about the web activitiy of the users

 # Project 3: Data Analyis in Python & SQL for a q-commerce company, regarding the couriers, the orders, bundles, times and efficiency.

+# Project 4: Data Analysis in Python for a company that rents devices, as opposed to selling them.